Near coincidences and nilpotent division fields: Near coincidences

-\begin{proof} Suppose towards a contradiction that $\QQ(E[p^2]) = \QQ(E[p],\zeta_{p^2})$.
-Then by the previous proposition, we know that $\QQ(\sqrt[12]{\Delta},E[p^2])/\QQ(\sqrt[12]{\Delta})$ is totally ramified at $\mathfrak{p}$.
 However, a Galois extension that is totally ramified at a prime over $p$ must have a Galois group which is an extension of a finite $p$-group (the wild inertia group) by a finite cyclic group of order coprime to $p$ (the tame inertia group).
-We notice that this cannot be the case here since $\QQ(E[p])/\QQ$ is not abelian by \cite{AbelDivFields} and thus has a non-abelian Sylow 2-subgroup. \end{proof}
+This means that for any prime $q\neq p$, the $q$-Sylow subgroup of $\Im\bar\rho_{E,p^2}$ must be cyclic.
+In particular, the Sylow $2$-subgroup of $\Im\bar\rho_{E,p^{2}}$ must be cyclic.
+However, by \cite{AbelDivFields}, $\Q(E[p])/\Q$ must be nonabelian, and so the projectivization of $\Im\bar\rho_{E,p}$ must have a dihedral Sylow $2$-subgroup.
+This is a contradiction. \end{proof}

-The last case that remains here is the case that $\Im\bar\rho_{E,p}$ is contained in an exceptional group.
-These curves are completely classified and again using \cite{RSZB}, we see that in this case $\QQ(E[p^2]) = \QQ(E[p],\zeta_{p^2})$ cannot occur.
+The last case that remains here is the case that $\Im\bar\rho_{E,p}$ is contained in an exceptional group (i.e. the image in $\PGL_{2}(\FF_{p})$ falls into case 3 of Proposition~\ref{prop:ProjIm}).